rogerbinns/apsw/doc/tips.rst

 you start transactions.
 Connections are isolated from each other.

 Cursor objects are obtained by :meth:`Connection.cursor` and are very cheap.
-It is best practise to not re-use them, and instead get a new one each time.
+It is best practice to not re-use them, and instead get a new one each time.
 If you don't, code refactoring and nested loops can unintentionally use the same cursor object which will not crash but will cause hard to diagnose behaviour in your program.